 As we observed earlier when we focused on unemployment, job recovery varies substantially across racial and ethnic groups.
 Whites are ahead in job recovery compared to the three other racial/ethnic groups.
 In June, the number of Whites employed in June was 92.3 percent of the number who were employed in February.
 In contrast, the job recovery rates were notably lower among Latinos (87.7%), and Blacks (88.5%).
 The comparison of the job recovery rates of each racial and ethnic group to their respective figures over the last two years reveals the uniqueness of disparities during the pandemic.
-Indeed, in the previous two years, Latinos, and Blacks tended to have a slight advantage over Whites representing a greater excess of workers in June compared to February.
+Indeed, in the previous two years, Latinos and Blacks tended to have a slight advantage over Whites representing a greater excess of workers in June compared to February.

 Moreover, consistent with gender differences in unemployment, men have fared better than women in job recovery.
 Men had recovered 92.1 percent of the jobs that they held in February compared to 88.8 percent among women.